Kiryathil Nair: Relation with Samantha Kshatriyas

-The title of "Kartha" (from the Malayalam word Karthavu - "കർത്താവ്," meaning "lord" - signifying command and dominance) was awarded to notable Nair families who had relations with the ruling class.
-While the Karthas were generally considered to be lower than the Kaimals in terms of seniority, both of them jointly formed the two major lineages of the Cochin royal family.
+The title of "Kartha" (from the Malayalam word Karthavu - "കർത്താവ്", meaning "lord" - signifying command and dominance) was awarded to notable Nair families who had relations with the ruling class.
+While the Karthas were generally considered to be lower than the Kaimals in terms of seniority, both of them jointly formed the two major Aristocratic lineages of the Cochin royal family.

-Branching of Power
+Branching of power

-The Kiryathil Nairs, due to their significance in being the direct descendants of the Nagavanshi clans who migrated to southern India, formed the "original" rank from which the two most powerful royal houses of Kerala stemmed from:
+The Kiryathil Nairs, due to their significance in being the direct descendants of the Nagavanshi Kshatriya clan who migrated to southern India, formed the "original" rank from which the two most powerful royal houses of Kerala stemmed from: